Contingencyplana/high_command_ai_0/planning/player_routing_brief.md

 1. **Pre-flight heartbeat:** Run `python tools/exchange_heartbeat.py` in each active workspace to advertise that a routing update is in motion.
 2. **Source alignment:** Pull backlog, skill, and preference inputs from the exchange mirrors (`exports/`, `orders/`, `reports/`) so satellites operate on the same data.
-3. **Ledger record:** Log every routing adjustment or doctrine tweak in `high_command_exchange/ledger/2025-10.md` (advance to the next ledger file at month turnover) for downstream verification.
+3. **Ledger record:** Log every routing adjustment or doctrine tweak in `high_command_exchange/ledger/2025-11.md` so downstream teams can reconcile shifts.
 4. **Sync broadcast:** After edits or new assignments, execute `python tools/offline_sync_exchange.py` to push updated briefs, deployment logs, and supporting artifacts across the bus.
+5. **Bridge ingest:** High Command completes the loop with `python tools/offline_bridge.py pull --move` so the hub ledger and inboxes capture the latest routing guidance.
-5. **Guardian check:** Before sharing outbound prompts, run them through the Guardian filter to confirm tone and consent alignment, then file the approved copy back into the exchange `orders/` directory.
+6. **Guardian check:** Before sharing outbound prompts, run them through the Guardian filter to confirm tone and consent alignment, then file the approved copy back into the exchange `orders/` directory and note the refresh in `planning/doc_refresh_queue.md`.

 ## 6. Automation Hooks